George Riddell, 1st Baron Riddell: Personal life

 Riddell kept his divorce secret, until the publisher Sir Hedley Le Bas revealed it in 1915.
 At the time the social stigma attached to his divorce, where legally he was the guilty party, would have ruled out his elevation to the peerage in 1920.
 Lloyd George insisted, with press magnates, against the king's wishes.
 The award of the barony broke through a significant parliamentary convention.

-Dying on 5 December 1934, aged 69, Riddell was childless, and his baronetcy and barony became extinct.
+Riddell died on 5 December 1934, aged 69.
+He was childless, and his baronetcy and barony became extinct.